Ramleh 1939-1945 Memorial

 The RAMLEH 1914-1918 MEMORIAL, erected in 1961 to commemorate more than 300 Commonwealth, German and Turkish servicemen of the First World War who lie buried in cemeteries elsewhere in Israel where their graves could no longer be maintained.
 Only 74 of the casualties are named.

-The RAMLEH 1939-1945 MEMORIAL, which commemorates 28 Jewish and non Arab service personnel of the Second World War, and six non-war casualties of the Palestine Police Force, who lie buried in cemeteries elsewhere in Israel where graves could not be maintained in perpetuity.
+The RAMLEH 1939-1945 MEMORIAL, which commemorates 28 servicemen and women of various units of the Second World War, and six non-war casualties of the Palestine Police Force, who lie buried in cemeteries elsewhere in Israel where graves could not be maintained in perpetuity.